Hearing Aids Have Come a Long Way from the Primitive Ear Trumpets of Yesteryear

 site is completed, you will be able to browse through more than 1,425 different

 hearing aids and related items that have been used down through the years.
 At

-present there are more than 530 items on-line.
-There are many hundreds more still to
+present there are about 825 items on-line.
+Many hundreds more will be added

 These hearing aids are from the private collections of Hugh

-and Neil Bauman, owner/curator of "The Hearing Aid Museum".
+aids alive today.
+Neil is also the owner/curator of "The Hearing Aid Museum".